BlaqueDevs/se-assignment-day-4-software-project-management-AiAlmeida/README.md

 ## 6. How does defining the project scope contribute to successful project planning?
 What is a Work Breakdown Structure (WBS), and why is it useful?

+Defining project scope prevents scope creep and ensures focused development.
+A Work Breakdown Structure (WBS) breaks the project into manageable tasks, making planning and tracking more efficient.

 ## 7. What are the benefits of developing a detailed project schedule, and how can Gantt charts assist in this process?

 ## 8. What are the core issues that your software aims to address?
 Why are these problems significant to your target audience?